-- the initiation, type, number, scope, results, costs and timing of, our planned clinical trials of HIL-214 and preclinical studies or clinical trials of other potential vaccine candidates we may choose to pursue in the future, including any modifications to clinical development plans based on feedback that we may receive from regulatory authorities; - the costs and timing of manufacturing for HIL-214, or any future vaccine candidates, and placebo to be used in our trials, as well as commercial scale manufacturing, if any vaccine candidate is approved; - the costs, timing and outcome of regulatory meetings and reviews of HIL-214 or any future vaccine candidates; - · any delays and cost increases that may result from the COVID-19 pandemic; - the costs of obtaining, maintaining, enforcing and protecting our patents and other intellectual property and proprietary rights; - our efforts to enhance operational systems and hire additional personnel to satisfy our obligations as a public company, including enhanced internal controls over financial reporting; - the costs associated with hiring additional personnel and consultants as our business grows, including additional executive officers and clinical development and commercial personnel; - the terms and timing of establishing and maintaining collaborations, license agreements and other similar arrangements; - the timing and amount of the milestone, royalty or other payments we must make to Takeda and any future licensors; - the costs and timing of establishing or securing sales and marketing capabilities if HIL-214 or future vaccine candidates are approved; - our ability to receive recommendations from the ACIP, or other foreign national immunization technical advisory groups (NITAGs), and achieve sufficient market acceptance, coverage and adequate reimbursement from third-party payors and adequate market share and revenue for any approved products; - vaccine recipients' willingness to pay out-of-pocket for any approved products in the absence of coverage and/or adequate reimbursement from third-party payors; and - costs associated with any products or technologies that we may in-license or acquire.
+- the initiation, type, number, scope, results, costs and timing of, our ongoing and planned clinical trials of HIL-214 and preclinical studies or clinical trials of other potential vaccine candidates we may choose to pursue in the future, including any modifications to clinical development plans based on feedback that we may receive from regulatory authorities; - the costs and timing of manufacturing for HIL-214, or any future vaccine candidates, and placebo to be used in our trials, as well as commercial scale manufacturing, if any vaccine candidate is approved; - the costs, timing and outcome of regulatory meetings and reviews of HIL-214 or any future vaccine candidates; - any delays and cost increases that may result from the COVID-19 pandemic or epidemic diseases, including any associated supply chain disruption and staffing shortages; - the costs of obtaining, maintaining, enforcing and protecting our patents and other intellectual property and proprietary rights; - our efforts to enhance operational systems and hire additional personnel to satisfy our obligations as a public company, including enhanced internal controls over financial reporting; - the costs associated with hiring additional personnel and consultants as our business grows, including additional executive officers and clinical development and commercial personnel; - the terms and timing of establishing and maintaining collaborations, license agreements and other similar arrangements; - the timing and amount of the milestone, royalty or other payments we must make to Takeda and any future licensors;

+- the costs and timing of establishing or securing sales and marketing capabilities if HIL-214 or future vaccine candidates are approved; - our ability to receive recommendations from the ACIP, or other foreign national immunization technical advisory groups (NITAGs), and achieve sufficient market acceptance, coverage and adequate reimbursement from third-party payors and adequate market share and revenue for any approved products; - vaccine recipients' willingness to pay out-of-pocket for any approved products in the absence of coverage and/or adequate reimbursement from third-party payors; and - · costs associated with any products or technologies that we may in-license or acquire.

 Conducting preclinical studies and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory approval and commercialize HIL-214 and any future vaccine candidates.
 If approved, HIL-214 and any future vaccine candidates may not achieve commercial success.
 Our commercial revenue, if any, will initially be derived from sales of HIL-214, which we do not expect to be commercially available for many years, if at all.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
-Adequate additional financing may not be available to us on acceptable terms, or at all.
+Adequate additional financing may not be available to us on acceptable terms, or at all, including as a result of financial and credit market deterioration or instability, market-wide liquidity shortages, geopolitical events or otherwise.